 How Early and Late date are calculated in Start to Start relationship in Primavera P6

-• Forward Pass (to calculate Early Start and Early Finish)
+1. Forward Pass (Calculates Early Start and Early Finish)

 how-early-and-late-date-are-calculated-in-start-to-start-relationship-in-primavera-p6-1

-• Backward Pass (to calculate Late Start and Late Finish)
+2. Backward Pass (Calculates Late Start and Late Finish)

 how-early-and-late-date-are-calculated-in-start-to-start-relationship-in-primavera-p6-2